Back to Privacy Guides

 • (icmpv6 or llmnr or dhcp or mdns): contains a list of protocols.

 • The combination of the two removes the packets matching any protocol in the list.
-These protocols are not meant to be routed to the Internet and will not be carried over the VPN, so we do not need them to appear as false positive.
+These protocols are not meant to be routed to the Internet and will not be carried over the VPN, so we filter them to not appear as false positives.

 • not (ip.host matches ".255$" or ip.addr == 224.0.0.0/4):